Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Conclusions

-To address the first bullet, one advantage of the theoretical framework developed in this paper is that it allows us to formulate explicit ways of computing the switch-points from the critical values of two $2$-parameter persistence modules.
-These explicit formulas will allow us to provide an algorithm performing the exact computation of the matching distance in two dimensions as the maximum over a finite set of lines, as guaranteed by \Cref{thm:main}.
+We expand on these bullets in order.
+First, one advantage of the theoretical framework developed in this paper is that it allows us to formulate explicit ways of computing the switch-points from the critical values of two $2$-parameter persistence modules (see \cite{brooks2023switch}).
+This allows us to prove that the matching distance in two dimensions as the maximum over a finite set of lines, as guaranteed by \Cref{thm:main}.

-More specifically, we expect to formulate algorithms based on the explicit computations of the switch-points provided in \Cref{sec:switch}.
-An algorithm to compute the matching distance based on the framework in this paper can be described by the following main steps: \begin{enumerate} \item Identify the critical values in $\closure C_M$ and $\closure C_N$; \item compute the switch-points using the results from \Cref{sec:switch}, \item compute all the lines through pairs of points in $\closure C_M\cup \closure C_N\cup{\Omega}$ and lines of diagonal slope through at least one point of $\closure C_M\cup \closure C_N\cup{\Omega}$; \item compute the bottleneck distance together with its corresponding weight for each of the lines computed above and take the maximum. \end{enumerate}

-The above steps can all be easily implemented, yielding a new tool to compute the matching distance for $2$-parameter persistence modules, while also giving an intuition on the lines that attain that distance.
-We expect the method to also be parallelizable, with computations carried out on different lines in parallel.
-The implementation of this method is currently underway.

-In addition to the explicit computation of the matching distance, we provide a detailed study of the lines through the parameter space and a geometric interpretation corresponding to a line being vertical, horizontal or diagonal.
-For instance, we show in \Cref{ex:need-diag} that we need to include diagonal lines through at least one point of the set $\closure C_M\cup \closure C_N\cup{\Omega}$ in order to compute the matching distance, as lines through pairs of critical points are not sufficient.
+Second, in addition to addressing the explicit computation of the matching distance, we provide a detailed study of the lines through the parameter space and a geometric interpretation corresponding to a line being vertical, horizontal, or diagonal.

+About diagonal lines, we show via \Cref{ex:need-diag} that in some cases, lines through pairs of critical points are not sufficient in order to compute the matching distance, but adding lines through critical points with the diagonal direction may turn out to be sufficient.
 This agrees with the observation in \cite{Cerri2019geometrical} that diagonal lines play a key role in the study of $2$-parameter persistence.
+However, \Cref{ex:diag-not-suff,ex:need-omega} show that adding in diagonal lines is also not always sufficient as lines through critical and switch points need to be considered.
+While critical points are always proper points, our theoretical results show that some switch points are points at infinity of the projective plane.
+This way, it is possible to limit the number of slopes of lines on which the matching distance can be obtained.